plausible/wordpress/readme.txt

 License: Massachusetts Institute of Technology (MIT) license License URI: https://opensource.org/licenses/MIT

-Plausible Analytics is an easy-to-use, open source, lightweight and privacy-friendly web analytics alternative to Google Analytics.
+Plausible Analytics is a privacy-friendly web analytics plugin for WordPress that is an easy-to-use, lightweight and more accurate  alternative to Google Analytics.

 == Description ==